louisfovet/2048/README.md

-# 2048 copycat in JS
+# 2048 game copy in JS

-Making a 2048 game to work on JavaScript.
+The famous 2048 game in JavaScript.
 Planning to use VueJS to make it look good.